BrickEater/library/README.md

 # library

+21/04/2023
+Very unmotivated but I'm keeping at it.
+I keep forgetting to add to this dev journal but I have been trying to code everyday.
+I made the constructor so the next step is to attach a function to the submit button in the modal that takes the information from the fields and puts it into the constructor.

 18/04/2023
 Added a modal window where I will put the form to add the book.
 I was planning on avoiding using ChatGPT a lot and pushing my memory to do this website but I asked it a question and it suggested that people often use modal windows to do what I was planning.
 I'll likely use the bot more to learn about this more.